chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # The before times ⏳ <!--fit-->

 <!--
-Way back then in the before times, we called ourselves sysadmins and treat our servers like pets -->
+Way back then in the before times, we called ourselves sysadmins and treated our servers like pets -->

 ---